Dhruv-958/kd-create-new-project/README.md

 ## Why This Project Was Created

-`create-kd-project` was created to make it easier for developers to set up full-stack applications with modern tools like React, Express, and MongoDB.
+`kd-create-new-project` was created to make it easier for developers to set up full-stack applications with modern tools like React, Express, and MongoDB.
 It streamlines the process of scaffolding a project, eliminating the need to configure the basic project structure manually.

 Ideal for: